 |East||Central||West||Wild Card 1||Wild Card 2||League Champions||World Series Champion|

 I have never fared well in picking the winners of the major awards.
-It is inherently more difficult than picking the playoff teams, but even with that considered, my performance has been poor.
 Here goes another shot:

 |Most Valuable Player||Mike Trout (OF, Angels)|